1838 Anti-Slavery Hard Times Token

 Hard Times tokens were minted in 1837 and 1838 when America was in a depression brought on by the unwise policies of the Andrew Jackson administration.
 People were hoarding coins and small change became hard to find.
 As a response, merchants began buying tokens from private mints at less than face value so they could make change in business transactions.
 Gibbs Gardner & Co. of Belleville, NJ produced both an "Am I Not a Man & a Brother" and "Am I Not a Woman & a Sister" token in response to the antislavery sentiments in the northern United States.
 Of the two tokens they made, the "Am I Not a Woman & a Sister" token was the only one released into general circulation.
 The obverse design was based on similar British tokens issued in the 1790's.

 I was a teenager when I purchased this token in the 1960s.
-It is one of the most beautiful examples I have ever encountered, and I am amazed each time I look at it because of its pristine condition and its historical significance.
+It is one of the most beautiful examples I have ever encountered, and I am amazed each time I look at it because of its pristine condition and historical significance.

 Click the image to view full size.